-Script-based Node Manager is a shell script, wlscontrol.sh, located in WL HOME/common/bin/.
+Script-based Node Manager is a shell script, wlscontrol.sh, located in $wl_HOME/common/bin/$.
 The wlscontrol.sh file must exist on each machine that hosts server instances that you want to control with Node Manager.
 This script can be customized to meet site-specific requirements.

 You must have an SSH client executable on each machine where Node Manager or a Node Manager client runs.
-This script must also be in the path of the user-id running it.
+This script must also be in the path of the user ID running it.
 Typically, an SSH client is a standard part of a UNIX or Linux installation.

-5.2 Step 1: Create User Accounts
+Step 1: Create User Accounts

-Before running Node Manager, you should create a dedicated UNIX user account for performing Node Manager functions.
-Add this user to all machines that will host the script-based Node Manager and to all machines that will host a Node Manager client, including the Administration Server.
+Before running Node Manager, create a dedicated UNIX user account for performing Node Manager functions.
+Add this user to all machines that host the script-based Node Manager and to all machines that host a Node Manager client, including the Administration Server.

-Note: On UNIX platforms, Oracle does not recommend running Node Manager as the root user.
+On UNIX platforms, Oracle does not recommend running Node Manager as the root user.
 However, to achieve Post-Bind GID, you must start Node Manager as the root user.
 Post-Bind GID enables a server running on your machine to bind to a UNIX group ID (GID) after it finishes all privileged startup actions.

-- 1. On each host machine, as the root user, create two new operating system (OS) users: bea and ndmgr, both associated with a new group called bea. - Use bea for installing WebLogic Server only. - Use ndmgr to create a WebLogic domain and start the Administration Server and remote Managed Servers using Node Manager. - 2.
+- 1. On each host machine, as the root user, create two new operating system (OS) users: bea and ndmgr, both associated with a new group called bea. - Use bea for installing Oracle WebLogic Server only. - Use ndmgr to create a WebLogic domain and start the Administration Server and remote Managed Servers using Node Manager. - 2.
 Both OS users should have the same OS group (bea) to ensure that the correct permissions are in place for ndmgr to run WebLogic scripts and executables.

 - > groupadd bea

 - > useradd -g bea -m bea

 - > passwd bea

+'''

-- > useradd -g bea -m ndmgr
+useradd -g bea -m ndmgr

-- > passwd ndmgr
+passwd ndmgr

+'''

-5.3 Step 2: Configure Node Manager Security
+Step 2: Configure Node Manager Security

 The Node Manager SSH shell script relies on SSH user-based security to provide a secure trust relationship between users on different machines.
-Authentication is not required.
-You create a UNIX user account-typically one per domain-for running Node Manager commands and scripts.
+You create a UNIX user account typically one per domain, for running Node Manager commands and scripts.
 A user logged in as this user can issue Node Manager commands without providing a user name and password.

-Note: You must also ensure that the Node Manager and WebLogic Server commands are available in the path of the UNIX user-id used to run them.
-Change the environment file of the user to contain the path to WL_HOME/common/bin/ or DOMAIN_HOME/bin/server_migration.
+You must also ensure that the Node Manager and Oracle WebLogic Server commands are available in the path of the UNIX user ID used to run them.
+Change the environment file of the user to contain the path to WL_HOME/common/bin/or DOMAIN HOME/bin/server migration.

-PATH=/usr/bin:/bin:ORACLE_HOME/user_projects/domains/domain_name/bin/server migration
+PATH=/usr/bin:/bin:ORACLE_HOME/user_projects/domains/domain name/bin/server migration

-Configure SSH trust between the ndmgr user on each machine that will run a WebLogic Server instance and the same ndmgr user on the same machine, plus the corresponding ndmgr user on every other machine.
+Configure SSH trust between the ndmgr user on each machine that will run an Oracle WebLogic Server instance and the same ndmgr user on the same machine, plus the corresponding ndmgr user on every other machine.

 In other words, any ndmgr user on one machine must be able to establish an SSH session without being prompted for security credentials, with a ndmgr user of the same name on the same or a different machine.
 This is necessary because any Managed Server can become the cluster master for migratable servers and issue commands to start other remote Managed Servers in the cluster using SSH.
 For Managed Server migration to work, the ndmgr user needs only to be able to run the wlscontrol.sh script using SSH.
-For more information, see Section 5.13.2, "Configuring Security for WebLogic Server Scripts".
+See Configuring Security for WebLogic Server Scripts.